 MEDIA ADVISORY - GOVERNMENT OF CANADA TO MAKE A MAJOR HOUSING ANNOUNCEMENT IN BRITISH COLUMBIA

-VANCOUVER, BC, April 18, 2022 /CNW/ - The Government of Canada will be making a major announcement related to housing.
+SURREY, BC, April 20, 2022 /CNW/ - The Governments of Canada and British Columbia will be making a major announcement related to housing.

-Media are invited to join the Honourable Ahmed Hussen, Minister of Housing and Diversity and Inclusion, and a Kaslo Gardens Housing Co-operative Representative for the announcement.
+Media are invited to join Randeep Sarai, Member of Parliament for Surrey Centre, on behalf of the Honorable Ahmed Hussen, Minister of Housing and Diversity and Inclusivity; David Eby, Attorney General and Minister Responsible for Housing; Sheila Malcolmson, Minister of Mental Health and Addictions; Doug McCallum, Mayor, City of Surrey; and project partners to celebrate the opening of a new complex-care and supportive housing building.

 Date: